-Peter and Denise are enthusiastic new owners of two MeloYelo ebikes: The FAT20 and the TeeBike.
-They’ve just completed over 365 kms on different bike trails throughout the South Island over a three week period.
-Here’s their story:
+Peter and Denise are enthusiastic new owners of two MeloYelo eBikes: The FAT20 and the TeeBike.
+They’ve just completed over 365 km on different bike trails throughout the South Island over a three-week period.

 “Team Chunky” we called ourselves as the bikes were so distinctive with their fat tyres that we attracted attention and comment everywhere we went.

 We had organised a group of nine for the first trail – The West Coast Wilderness Trail.
 We arrived at Ross in the midst of an extreme weather event.
 After dinner, the barmaid in the Empire Hotel entertained us with a video of the Waiho Bridge further south being washed away just a few hours earlier.
 This had the effect of cutting off the highway to the glaciers and the Haast Pass for several weeks.

 For us it meant the Trail had suffered a number of washouts and lost several important bridges.
 But it also meant there was barely anyone else on it.

 It was gloriously sunny in the morning and we had come so far… so we decided to ignore the trail closed signs and proceed as best we could.